The PAU survey: Estimating galaxy photometry with deep learning: Lumos photometry on PAUS data

 \subsection{Photometric redshift estimates}

 Accurate photo-z estimates are crucial for many science applications.
 Improving the photometry SNR is expected to improve the photo-z estimates.
 In this section, we have tested \textsc{Lumos} photometry with \textsc{BCNz2} \citep[][]{photoz-Martin} and \textsc{Deepz} \citep[][]{Deepz}: a template based method and a deep learning algorithm built specifically for estimating PAUS photo-zs.
-As there is not a sample of galaxies with known photometry, testing the photo-zs has also been particularly helpful to find and fix some issues in the \textsc{Lumos} photometry that were missed with other validation tests.\\
+As there is not a sample of galaxies with known photometry, testing the photo-zs has also been particularly helpful to find and fix some issues in the \textsc{Lumos} photometry that were missed with other validation tests.
+One example of this are galaxies which were exhibiting an oscillating photometry.
+This kind of objects were detected as photo-z outliers and we could trace that these were triggered by galaxy images with sub-pixels shifts with respect to the center of the stamp. \\

 Figure \ref{fig:photozs} shows the photo-z dispersion with \textsc{BCNz2} or \textsc{Deepz} using \textsc{Lumos} photometry to $i_{\rm AB} <22.5$.
 We have also included the photo-z result with the \textsc{MEMBA} forced aperture photometry as a comparison.
 With \textsc{BCNz2}, \textsc{Lumos} photometry reduces the photo-z scatter by 5-15\% for galaxies with $i_{\rm AB} >20.5$.
 However, the right panel also shows a small degradation at the faintest galaxies with \textsc{BCNz2} on \textsc{Lumos} photometry (dashed blue line).
 This degradation is related with the galaxy redshift rather than to its brightness.
 At high redshift, photo-zs with \textsc{Lumos} photometry are statistically better, however there are some high redshfit outliers that increase $\sigma_{\rm 68}$.
-Rejecting galaxies with spectroscopic redshift ($z_{\rm s}$) $z_{\rm s} > 0.8$, the faintest galaxies ($i_{\rm AB} >22$) have a 14\% lower photo-z dispersion with \textsc{Lumos} than with \textsc{MEMBA} photometry. \\
+Rejecting galaxies with spectroscopic redshift ($z_{\rm s}$) $z_{\rm s}$ > 0.8, the faintest galaxies ($i_{\rm AB} >22$) have a 14\% lower photo-z dispersion with \textsc{Lumos} than with \textsc{MEMBA} photometry. \\

 Photo-zs with \textsc{Deepz} are not showing this degradation at high redshift.
 For galaxies with $i_{\rm AB} >20.5$, the \textsc{Deepz} photo-zs are between 10\% and 20\% more precise with \textsc{Lumos} photometry.
 Furthermore, at $i_{\rm AB} >22$ and without any redshift cut, photo-zs are 15\% better.
 This suggests that the minor degradation with \textsc{BCNz2} at high redshift is caused by the photo-z code. \\